Vistahm/Vistahm/README.md

 My favorite language is C and I try to learn comupter hardware in low level by coding in it and building cool stuff.
 I also hate doing any sort of FrontEnd!

-If you like to reach out to me to talk about code and tech or anything else, feel free to shoot me a message in Telegram.
+If you like to reach out to me about code, feel free to shoot me a message in Telegram.
 The link is in my bio.
 Happy coding! 🖥
 ```